 The Neighbourhood as Practical Context

-Place Saint-Paul is connected to the rest of Lyon's old town by foot and by the city's funicular network, which climbs from the riverbank up to Fourvière and the Roman Theatre at the leading of the hill.
+Place Saint-Paul is connected to the rest of Lyon's old town by foot and by the city's funicular network, which climbs from the riverbank up to Fourvière and the Roman Theatre at the top of the hill.
 The Metro's D line serves the Vieux-Lyon station a short walk from the square, providing access to the Presqu'île, Part-Dieu, and Lyon's main rail hub at Part-Dieu station, where TGV services connect to Paris in under two hours.
 This makes a Vieux-Lyon base workable for both short urban breaks and longer trips that use Lyon as a staging point between Paris and the south.

-The restaurant concentration most relevant to guests at this address spans a range of price points and formats, from the bouchon tradition of the old town , the checked-tablecloth, offal-forward cooking that defines Lyon's civic culinary identity , to higher-end addresses on the Presqu'île and beyond.
+The restaurant concentration most relevant to guests at this address spans a range of price points and formats, from the bouchon tradition of the old town, the checked-tablecloth, offal-forward cooking that defines Lyon's civic culinary identity, to higher-end addresses on the Presqu'île and beyond.
 Our full Lyon restaurants guide maps that range in more detail.
 The Académie and Hôtel de L'Abbaye offer further reference points for the neighbourhood's accommodation character, each with their own relationship to Lyon's historic fabric.

 For those building a wider French itinerary, Lyon connects naturally southward toward Alpine properties like Four Seasons Megève and Le K2 Palace in Courchevel, or toward the Riviera properties that form a different end of the French luxury hotel spectrum, including Hotel Du Cap-Eden-Roc in Cap d'Antibes, The Maybourne Riviera in Roquebrune-Cap-Martin, and La Réserve Ramatuelle.
 For those approaching from Paris, Le Bristol Paris represents the capital's equivalent tier of historic-building hotel, while further afield Badrutt's Palace Hotel in St. Moritz and Hôtel de Paris Monte-Carlo anchor the comparison set for European grand-hotel tradition.
 Villa La Coste and Hôtel & Spa du Castellet round out the Provence options for those extending south.
 Domaine Les Crayères in Reims and The Fifth Avenue Hotel in New York City offer further reference for heritage-building conversions in their respective cities.